‘Cash Me Outside’ Girl Twitter Post Raise Questions About Dropping Out Of School

 It was reported that she is making a substantial amount of money, earning between “$20K and $50K per appearance.”

-Bregoli later launched an online store, selling apparel imprinted with her famous catchphrase: “Cash Me Outside How Bout Dah.”
+Bregoli later launched an online store, selling apparel imprinted with her famous catchphrase “Cash Me Outside How Bout Dah.”

 Her future is now in question after a slew of “Cash Me Outside” girl videos shows her involved in fights, including an alleged attack on an airplane that got her pulled off of Spirit Airlines flight last month.